utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

   NSString * userIdOfReceiver =  @"receiverUserId";
   [chatManager launchChatForUserWithDisplayName:userIdOfReceiver
-  withGroupId:nil  //If launched for group, pass groupId(pass userId as nil) andwithDisplayName:nil //Not mendatory, if receiver is not already registered you should pass Displayname. andFromViewController:<YOUR CONTROLLER> ];
+  withGroupId:nil  //If launched for group, pass groupId(pass userId as nil) andwithDisplayName:nil //Not mandatory, if receiver is not already registered you should pass Displayname. andFromViewController:<YOUR CONTROLLER> ];

 ```